decision-making-c++

 Until now we have seen how can we check a certain condition and make decisions accordingly but what if we want to check multiple conditions and execute that block whose condition is satisfied, that is where the if-else-if ladder comes into play.
 Using the if-else-if ladder we can check for multiple conditions and execute the block where the condition is satisfied.

-See also ABSTRACT CLASSES IN C++
+See also PAIR IN STL

 Syntax: